KhanhQuy/API_django/README.md

 # Django REST API Projects
 This repository contains two Django REST API projects.
 One is for managing companies, learning hubs and courses, and the other for managing an e-commerce cart with users, merchants, and products.

+###Prerequisites
+You need to have the following installed on your machine:

+i.
+Python 3.6 or newer
+ii.
+Django
+iii.
+Django REST Framework
+Please consult the official Django and Django REST Framework documentation for installation instructions.

 ## Project 1: Companies, Learning Hubs and Courses API
 This API allows you to manage Companies, their associated Learning Hubs, and the courses offered at these hubs.